Introduction to the Edwards Aquifer

 Artesian Zone

 Once recharge water works its way by gravity down into the artesian zone, there are other rock formations lying over the Edwards, and water is trapped inside.
 The artesian zone of the Edwards is confined between two relatively impermeable formations - the Glen Rose formation below and the Del Rio clay on top.
 The sheer weight of new water entering the Aquifer in the recharge zone puts tremendous pressure on water that is already deeper down in the formation.
 Flowing artesian wells and springs exist where hydraulic pressure is sufficient to force water up through wells and faults to the surface.
 Major natural discharge occurs at San Marcos Springs and Comal Springs in the northeast.
 San Antonio Springs and San Pedro Springs in San Antonio are dry most of the time because large amounts of water are pumped from the ground by users in Bexar county, but they flow when Aquifer levels are very high.
 Water moves generally from southwest to northeast through the Aquifer (see Flowpath Map), and there are a number of barrier faults that make it difficult for waters in the various units of the Aquifer to mix together.
-These faults, along with varying porosities and permeabilities of the limestone, control the movement of water in the Aquifer (see barrier fault).
-The J17 index well is used to monitor the amount of pressure that water in the artesian zone is under.
+These faults, along with varying porosities and permeabilities of the limestone, control the movement of water in the Aquifer.
+The J-17 index well is used to monitor the amount of pressure that water in the artesian zone is under.
 Changing pressure is reflected in rising or falling well levels.

-Artesian well in San Antonio, circa 1895
+Artesian well in San Antonio, 1891

 This photograph appeared in R. T. Hill & T. W. Vaughan's 1896 report on the geology and underground waters of the Edwards Plateau.
 Hill and Vaughan were the first geologists to recognize that wells such as these had impacted springflows.
 They were the first people to accurately describe the Edwards and how it works.
 Although they never used the word 'aquifer', they referred to the Edwards as an artesian groundwater system, accurately described the catchment and transmission of water in the Aquifer, and recognized its large extent from Brackettville to Austin.